withings-sdk/withings-sdk-sample-android/README.md

 <uses-permission android:name="android.permission.INTERNET" />
 ```

-?> **Important**: The Withings SDK will not ask the user to turn ON the Bluetooth, it's your responsibility to explain the user why you need them to turn on the Bluetooth and turn it on before launching the SDK.
+?> **Important**: The Withings SDK will not require the user to turn ON the Bluetooth.
+It is recommended that your app ask the user to turn on Bluetooth.

 ?> **Important**: The Withings SDK will ask the user the location permission to enable BLE scan if the app has not.
-It's highly recommended that you do it before hand with the right explanation screen.
+It is recommended that your app ask the user to enable location permission to provide the right level of information.
+For more information, please [refer here](http://developer.withings.com/sdk/#/?id=connectivity-and-permissions).

+## Initialize the Withings SDK

-There is only two things to implement the Withings SDK:
+Please follow the following steps to implement the Withings SDK:

-1. Add a [WithingsFragment](WithingsFragment) to your `Activity` and load your redirection URL for install or settings.
+1. Add a [WithingsFragment](https://developer.withings.com/sdk/#/android/WithingsFragment) to your `Activity` and load your redirection URL for install or settings.

 ```kotlin
 WithingsFragment.newInstance(myInstallUrl)